kpousti/cse15l-lab-reports/LabReport3.md

 ## Example 4:
 - **c (count)**: This option makes grep print all lines that do not match the pattern.
 It can be useful when you want to exclude certain lines from the output.
 - The `-c`option in grep makes it print only the count of matching lines rather than the matching lines themselves.
 This can be useful when you just want to know the number of lines that match a pattern.
-- This can allow the editor or viewer to see the amount of lines surrounding the assocated input and see how/if there is context surrounding it.
+- This can allow the editor or viewer to see the amount of lines surrounding the associated input and see how/if there is context surrounding it.

 ```
 Command: grep -c "earth" stringsearch-data/technical/911report/chapter-1.txt